Inside: A fun, free printable letter sound matching game for children in PreK to year two learning to distinguish initial sounds of the alphabet.

-It can be played with a complete alphabet set of any letter tokens – letter beads, magnets, Scrabble letters or these fun letter jewels – the choice is yours.
-And it’s super simple to play – have your child say the name of each picture and then find the letter with the same beginning sound and place it on top of the picture.
+The Letter Sound Matching Game is super simple to play – have your child identify the item shown in a picture square and then find the letter bead or tile with the same initial sound and place it on top of the picture.

-Printing Your Alphabet Match Game
+Printing Your Letter Sound Matching Game

 Click here to download: Initial Sounds Alphabet Matching Game.
 Save the PDF to your computer.
 Open the PDF and print.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
 For durability, print onto matte photo paper or lightweight cardstock and laminate.
 Graphics by LittleRedsClipArt.